Eschatologue/CM_wiki/docs/class/warlock/celestial.md

 ### Level 10: Celestial Resilience

-You gain **:trt-thp: Temporary Hit Points** whenever you use your Magical Cunning feature or finish a **:rest-short: Short Rest** or Long Rest.
-These **:trt-thp: Temporary Hit Points** equal your Warlock level plus your Charisma modifier.
+You gain **:trt-thp: Temporary Hit Points**{.dmg-temp} whenever you use your Magical Cunning feature or finish a **:rest-short: Short Rest** or Long Rest.
+These **:trt-thp: Temporary Hit Points**{.dmg-temp} equal your Warlock level plus your Charisma modifier.
 Additionally, choose up to five creatures you can see at the end of the rest.
-Those creatures each gain **:trt-thp: Temporary Hit Points** equal to half your Warlock level plus your Charisma modifier.
+Those creatures each gain **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to half your Warlock level plus your Charisma modifier.

 ### Level 14: Searing Vengeance